bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 ## 1.4 Governing Authority

-[The Mines Digital Services (MDS)](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/) is the governing authority responsible for this Governance Framework (GF).
+[The Major Mines Office (MMO)](https://mines.nrs.gov.bc.ca/authorizations) is the governing authority responsible for this Governance Framework (GF).
 The contact information for Mines Digital Services during the pilot phase of development is

 * 	**Name:**
 * 	**Title:**